-Dr. Derrick Davis, Chair 203 Carver Complex North - Hollins Wing Voice: (256) 372-4047, Fax: (256) 372-5526, derrick.davis@aamu.edu
+Dr. Derrick Davis, Chair 201 Carver Complex North - Hollins Wing

+Voice: (256) 372-4047, Fax: (256) 372-5526, derrick.davis@aamu.edu

-The Department of Teacher Education and Leadership seeks to provide instruction for undergraduate and graduate teacher candidates and other school personnel in the areas of educational history, theories, philosophies, and research; methods and materials for teaching in secondary schools; and policies and procedures of administering schools and educational agencies.
-In addition to teaching subject matter content, the faculty places emphasis on candidate mastery of techniques and strategies of integrating technology into teaching subject matter to a diverse population of students.
+The Department of Teacher Education and Leadership seeks to provide instruction for undergraduate and graduate teacher candidates and other school personnel in the areas of educational history, theory, philosophy, methods and materials, research; and policies and procedures impacting K-12 schools and educational agencies.
+In addition to teaching subject matter content, the faculty places emphasis on candidate mastery of techniques and strategies geared towards integrating technology into teaching subject matter to a diverse population of students.
 The department faculty also conducts research and provides professional services to schools, community agencies, and to professional organizations and associations.